vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 }
 ```

-The `initRepo` and `buildTree` functions are not very exciting - just effect-ts functions wrapping the git and node:fs modules, and using
+The `initRepo` and `buildTree` functions are not very exciting - just effect-ts functions wrapping the git and node:fs modules.

 We can try it out by calling `dump()` on `CodingAgent("https://github.com/vigoo/test-r.git", "test1")`: